-Grade 1: Involves stretching and microscopic tears of the ligament fibres.
+Involves stretching and microscopic tears of the ligament fibres.
 There will be mild tenderness and swelling around the ankle joint.
-Return to sport is approximately 1-2 weeks.
+Return to sport after this injury has a relatively quick turnaround, typically ranging from approximately 1-2 weeks.

-Grade 2: Involves partial tearing of the ligament(s), moderate tenderness and swelling and an abnormal looseness in the joint.
-Return to sport is approximately 3-6 weeks after initial injury.
+Involves partial tearing of the ligament(s), moderate tenderness and swelling and an abnormal looseness in the joint.
+Return to sport requires a more significant period of rest and recouperation before returning approximately 3-6 weeks after initial injury.

-Grade 3: Involves a complete tear of the ligament(s), significant tenderness and swelling and substantial instability in the joint.
-You may be immobilised in a boot and surgery may be required.
-It can take over 4 months to return to sport, depending on the management required.
+Involves a complete tear of the ligament(s), significant tenderness and swelling and substantial instability in the joint.
+This may also be known as a rupture.
+You may be immobilised in a boot and surgery may be required in some cases.
+It can take over 4 months to return to sport following a grade 3 ankle sprain, but this depends on the management required.

-Swelling may occur within the first 3 hours of injury, and can continue to increase over the next 72 hours to a varying degree.
-It is not recommended to play sport during this time, but to ice, compress and elevate it.
+You can expect some swelling to occur within the first 3 hours after the injury, and this can continue to increase over the next 72 hours to a varying degree.
+It is not recommended to play sport during this time, but to instead ice, compress and elevate it.

 The type of sport you play and the priorities of your team also affect the decision in when to return to sport.
 It is safest to return once you have full range of motion, stability and balance in order to prevent recurrence.
 A comprehensive rehabilitation program is required to achieve these goals, along with manual therapy to help increase mobility.
 Ankle sprains have one of the highest recurrence rates; therefore it is important to be cleared by your practitioner to return to sport in order to prevent re-injury.